RitzBitz2323/CS_435_PA2/Report.md

 ## `MinHashAccuracy`

-Here are the results from one specific run `MinHashAccuracy.main()`
+Here are the results from one specific run `MinHashAccuracy.main()`.

 Notes for grader:

 - these results may vary slightly depending on the machine’s random seeding for the permutation parameters.
-- running with a large directory like `space` may take upwards of 30 minutes to finish processing, due to the time complexity of computing the actual Jaccard similarity between documents.
+- running with a large directory like `data/space` may take upwards of 15 minutes to finish processing, due to the time complexity of computing the actual Jaccard similarity between documents.
+This specific run took 823 seconds to terminate.

 **Results from `MinHashAccuracy.main()`:**
 ```